Chevrolet Kodiak: Third generation (2003–2009)

 For 2003, General Motors released the third-generation Chevrolet Kodiak/GMC TopKick under the GMT560 architecture.
 In line with GM light-duty truck lines, the Cx500 nomenclature returned, now secondary to the previous Kodiak and TopKick nameplates.
 Showcased as part of the redesign was a change in the design layout of the model line.

 To better compete with the better-selling International DuraStar and Freightliner Business Class M2 medium-duty truck ranges, the GMT560 trucks moved away from a pickup truck-based cab to a design derived from the Chevrolet Express/GMC Savana full-size van.
-The move to a vertically-oriented cab (replacing the previous raised-roof design) increased cab space with a lower cab floor; larger doors allowed for better entry and exit.
+The move to a vertically oriented cab (replacing the previous raised-roof design) increased cab space with a lower cab floor; larger doors allowed for better entry and exit.

 In addition to the return of the 8500-series Class 8 truck, a smaller GMT560 truck was introduced, with a C4500 replacing the GMT400-based C3500HD.
 C4500 and C5500-series trucks were fitted with a lower-profile hood and smaller grille than the C6500-8500 series, which featured a relatively straight hoodline.
 On all versions, a "Deluxe Front Appearance Package" was an option, featuring a chrome-trim mesh grille (also offered as a freestanding option) and chrome bumper; on C4500 and C5500 models, the option included chrome-trimmed quad headlamps.

 On the GMT560 platform, the powertrain was dependent on the payload series.
 On C4500/5500s, the 8.1L gasoline V8 returned from the GMT530 generation as the standard engine; the Caterpillar 3116 was replaced by an Isuzu-designed 6.6L Duramax diesel V8.
 For the C6500 and larger, diesel engines were standard, with an Isuzu-produced Duramax LG4 7.8L I6 as standard, with a 7.2L Caterpillar C7 (a redesigned 3126) offered as an option.

 Isuzu H-Series

 For 2003, Isuzu released the H-Series, a conventional-cab truck derived from the 6500/7500-series GMT560 chassis.
 Intended largely for vocational applications, the H-Series was marketed as a competitor for Hino 600 and Freightliner M2.

 Differing from the Kodiak and TopKick only by its manufacturer grille badging, the H6500/H7500 was powered by the 7.8L Duramax inline-six, shared by the Kodiak/TopKick and Chevrolet/GMC T-series trucks (a medium-duty COE combining the cab of the Isuzu Forward and the GMT530 chassis).

-As of current production, the H-Series is the first (and only) conventional-cab truck ever sold by Isuzu.
+As of current production, the H-Series is the first (and only) conventional-cab truck ever sold by Isuzu in North America.